qm-somesh/email-campaign-analytics/backend/README.md

 # Email Campaign Reporting API

-A .NET 8 Web API for automotive email campaign analytics and reporting, integrated with Google BigQuery.
+A .NET 9 Web API for automotive email campaign analytics and reporting, integrated with Google BigQuery and SQL Server.

 ## Features